This commitment stems from a core belief that different perspectives create the intellectual

 which culturally competent healthcare providers are trained.
 People with various life

-paths who represent different racial, ethnic, gender, geographic, socioeconomic and
+paths who represent different racial, ethnic, gender identity, sexual orientation,

 Health care is changing, and the patient populations of tomorrow will be the most diverse in United States history.
-At the UofSC School of Medicine Greenville, we want to ensure that our students have the skills and confidence to provide compassionate, high-quality care to meet each patient’s unique needs while also recognizing the broader societal and healthcare system patterns that can impact the health of various people differently.
+At the UofSC School of Medicine Greenville, we seek to ensure that our students have the skills and confidence to provide compassionate, culturally-relevant, high-quality care to meet each patient’s unique needs and also recognize the broader societal and healthcare system patterns that can impact the health of various people differently.

 The UofSC School of Medicine Greenville is committed to creating a nurturing environment where students from all backgrounds can thrive.
 Members of the Levi S. Kirkland Sr. M.D.
 Society of Prisma Health–Upstate have developed a mentoring program to support minority students who are underrepresented in medicine during their time at the medical school.
 Our students gain invaluable knowledge from mentors who have been in their shoes and now serve as physicians at Prisma Health–Upstate or are faculty members of the medical school.

-The Student Advocates for Diversity and Inclusion (SADI) exists as a body of welcoming students, faculty and staff committed to: advancing the integration of diversity and inclusion within the medical school’s curriculum; supporting those student organizations with an emphasis on diversity; and fostering an environment for meaningful discussions centered on diversity and inclusion at UofSC School of Medicine Greenville.
+The Student Advocates for Diversity, Inclusion, and Equity (SADIE) exists as a body of welcoming students, faculty and staff committed to: advancing the integration of diversity and inclusion within the medical school’s curriculum; supporting those student organizations with an emphasis on diversity; and fostering an environment for meaningful discussions centered on diversity and inclusion at UofSC School of Medicine Greenville.
 The students serving on this committee will be utilized as a conduit for medical students of any race, creed, ethnic background, ability, sexual orientation or gender identity to express themselves in a safe and supportive setting.

-The UofSC School of Medicine Greenville offers several student organizations that
+In addition to SADIE, the UofSC School of Medicine Greenville offers several student

 Student bloggers write about their journey to become physicians and address such topics as diversity and inclusion.